 The Programme on Consumer Protection 2016-2020 has a specific importance for the Kosovo Government, because through it, the MTI aims to advance the consumer’s protection, in relation with the public health, environment and market.

 The Programme contains strategic goals, objectives, in the field of consumer’s protection.
-This Programme interlocks in its self the priorities and adequate measures as well, which in the certain phases of its implementation should be undertaken by the Kosovo society with main goal to deepen further and advance the achievements, thus of the successes in the plan of implementing legal and constitutional obligations.
+This Programme interlocks in itself the priorities and adequate measures as well, which in the certain phases of its implementation should be undertaken by the Kosovo society with the main goal to deepen further and advance the achievements, thus of the successes in the plan of implementing legal and constitutional obligations.

 In order for a country such as Kosovo to achieve readiness of being part of the common market of the European Union, it has to establish mechanisms which will prove the consumers trust in the internal market through clear rules and law implementation.